ARMmbed/BLEIntros/Docs/GettingStarted/URIBeacon.md

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">**Note:** To complete tutorials, you'll need an account on [mbed.org](https://developer.mbed.org/account/signup/?next=%2F).</span>

 We're starting with the URI Beacon because it's a quick, simple way to get a BLE device going.
 URI Beacons advertise a bit of information (usually a URL) to any nearby device.
-They're really easy to set up, because the code is fully available on the mbed website, so all you'll need to do is tell the beacon what to broadcast.
+They're really easy to set up: the code is fully available on the mbed website, so all you'll need to do is tell the beacon what to broadcast.

 This tutorial covers: